adoundakov/Glassdoor/docs/README.md

 **Goal:** Ability to search by job, company, or position to see openings
 ### Bonus Features:
 **Goal:** Implement as many of following as possible with remaining time.
+- [ ] Seekers: Filter Jobs / Companies by properties
-- [ ] Salaries: Add salary data for positions / industries.
+- [ ] Salaries: Add salary data for positions / industries
-- [ ] Social: Seekers can send messages to each other
 - [ ] Seekers: See advanced data about salaries / openings
 - [ ] Seekers: File Upload / Resume Version management (pick which resume to apply with)
 - [ ] Employers: Postings CRUD, with account creation (maybe company verification?)
 - [ ] Employers: See aggregate data for all applicants, along with advanced posting performance.
-- [ ] Add Email alert functionality